6 Reasons Why You Should Not Post Inspirational Quotes

 The message you are trying to convey may not come across, or it may lead to your audience thinking exactly the opposite.
 According to Rackoff, a quote can sound generically inspiring with no actual practical implications.
 “When it comes to a brand, you are selling a product.
 In 99.9% of cases, it involves a product that people can easily live without.
 That means that when you are telling people to meditate on the meaning of life, you probably do not intend for them to come to the conclusion that they could do yoga just as well without the $100 pants you are offering.”

 About seeing those quotes on Pinterest, Amelia Diamond says, “Do not let the calligraphy fool you – rules are there for a reason.”
 She takes the example of a photo of three girls jumping off the edge of a pool at night, holding each other’s hands over their heads with knees bent high.
 It says No regrets.
-“Tell that to the girl who — about an hour later — found herself explaining to the cops that they were not breaking in to someone’s house since the neighbor’s backyard is technically outside.
+“Tell that to the girl who — about an hour later — found herself explaining to the cops that they were not breaking into someone’s house.
 Or to the girl who accidentally forgot that her phone was in her pocket mid-splash, the one who broke her toe upon landing, and the fourth girl who took said picture and knew this was a bad idea all along.”
 People can take your images and quotes literally, creating a distance between them and your brand.
 That is exactly the opposite from what you intend to achieve.

 Diamond offers more examples of how she looks at quotes.
 “Take one I just saw today: Great things never came from comfort zones.
 False.
 Many great things come from comfort zones: water coloring, lunch, kittens, laughing, biscuits!
 You know what happens outside of comfort zones?
 A tiger bites your arm off.”
 Also, “some of these quotes just sound completely insane.
 Forget all of the reasons it will not work and focus on the one reason that it will.
 Well, just because the skunk you adopted has not sprayed you yet does not mean it will not.”
 See, what works for some people does not work for others.
 Make sure you do not alienate important customers.